ttkorhonen/e3pages/docs/design/2_require.md

 * Initialises PVs to track which modules and versions are loaded

 :::{note}
-As we at ESS have decided to only use EPICS base 7, and thus we only make use of `softIocPVA` (and not `softIoc`).
+At ESS, we have decided to only use EPICS base 7, and thus we only make use of `softIocPVA` (and not `softIoc`).
 :::

 There are number of option flags and arguments that `iocsh.bash` accepts, the most common being: <!-- TODO: rewrite all of this and fixme -->